AboutCodingBE/validation-excercise/docs/Design.md

 ### What can change in the same implementation during over time?
 - more channels and data formats may be added.
-- interactions with the Manifacturer API may change, as well as the format of the data provided.
+- interactions with the Manufacturer API may change, as well as the format of the data provided.
 - a significantly higher amount of users may be using the application.
 - a significantly higher amount of sensors per shipment may be delivered.
 - more compatibility issues may be known, as well as false positives may be initially assumed and then debunked.